finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 Now we can start our development server using `yarn start` or `npm run start`, then it will automatically open our browser and open up [http://localhost:3000](http://localhost:3000).

-You probably wondering, can we use `async await` in our code, of course we can.
+You probably wondering, can we use `async await` in our code?
+Of course, we can.
 Let's update our `index.js` to use `async await`:

 ```js
 // src/index.js